sdcote/coyote/CoyoteMB/README.md

 # Operation

-If the Batch Jobs sense the existence of an OAM Manager, it is loaded and used by the system.
+If the DX Jobs sense the existence of an OAM Manager, it is loaded and used by the system.
 If not, the default OAM Manager is used which is a null, no-op implementation.
 With mode of operation, many different types of OAM managers can be used, depending on the desired operation.